World Rally Championship: Event wins

-Updated after 2023 Rally Mexico.
-Drivers and manufacturers who have participated in the 2023 World Rally Championship are in bold.
+Updated after 2025 Rally Chile.
+Drivers and manufacturers who have participated in the 2025 World Rally Championship are in bold.

 Video games and esports

 There have been many video games based on the World Rally Championship, and due to lack of licenses, many more based on only certain cars, drivers or events.
-Sega Rally, released in 1995, as well as V-Rally and Top Gear Rally in 1997 were primarily 'arcade' racing games with little emphasis on realistic damage or physics.
-The Colin McRae Rally series introduced in 1998 was the first to incorporate a more realistic 'simulation' feel to the genre.
+Sega Rally, released in 1995, as well as V-Rally and Top Gear Rally in 1997 were primarily arcade racing games with little emphasis on realistic damage or physics.
+The Colin McRae Rally series introduced in 1998 was the first to incorporate a more realistic simulation racing feel to the genre.
 Rally Trophy, released in 2001 for Microsoft Windows by Bugbear, concentrated on historic cars such as Alpine A110 and Lancia Stratos.
 RalliSport Challenge, released in 2002 for Windows and Xbox by Digital Illusions CE, featured classic Group B cars and hillclimb models along with modern WRC cars.

 The first fully FIA licensed WRC: World Rally Championship was released in 2001 for PlayStation 2 by Evolution Studios.
 The video game series had its fifth game, WRC: Rally Evolved, in 2005.
 Racing simulator Richard Burns Rally, released in 2004 for several platforms, has gathered recognition for its realism.
 Recent top-selling games include Colin McRae: DiRT 2, Sega Rally Revo and Dirt 3.
 Gran Turismo 5 includes WRC licensed cars from manufacturers such as Subaru and Ford.
 In October 2010, Black Bean Games released WRC: FIA World Rally Championship which features the cars, drivers and events of the 2010 World Rally Championship, including those from the three support categories.
 A downloadable patch was produced allowing players to drive in Group B cars such as the Audi Quattro.
 Various cars whose participated in the WRC such as Mitsubishi Lancer WRC and Ford Fiesta RS WRC have also appeared in the Facebook game Car Town.
 The WRC video game license was acquired by French game development studio Kylotonn from Milestone srl after the release of WRC 4: FIA World Rally Championship in 2013.
 The first WRC game by Kylotonn was WRC 5, released in 2015, with successive releases on a near-annual basis with WRC Generations due in 2022.
 The WRC license will pass to Codemasters for the period of 2023 to 2027.

 eSports WRC is an online championship run via the latest official video game.
 Beginning in 2016, the championship is free and open to anybody with a copy of the game.
 Each esports season ends with a Grand Finale with competitors gathering for an on-site event to race each other, usually in the service park of an actual rally event.
 Previous eSports WRC champion Jon Armstrong is also a physical rally driver, and racehouse Williams run a team.